RuthaPrasad/CodeFunDo-/README.md

 2. Social media text from Twitter,Facebook APIs and Google analytics for word-clouds
 3. Satellite imagery from NASA lat-long public datasets, etc.

-We plan on implementing the idea using image segmentation and feature learing, text mining and swarm clustering data models to use all the data-formats, so that we get more concrete conclusions and predictions.
+Once we have acquired the dataset, we plan on implementing the idea using image segmentation and feature learing, text mining and swarm clustering data models to use all the data-formats and correlate the trends so that we get more concrete conclusions and predictions.

+We plan on using hadoop big data anlytics, google big query, fast.ai, tensorflow or pytorch, microsoft cognitive toolkits, etc. The dependencies might change as we dive depper into the dataset.

+The deliverables include
+  1) a predictive model (in the form of an app, or a website, or a portable service) that takes in the mentioned dataset information through the internet and outputs the mentioned suggestions during pre-disaster and post-disaster.
+  2) a predictive model that makes suggestions during-disaster using historical data, that does not depend on connectivity or real-time data.
+This will include suggesting optimal routes, thermal imaging, etc.
+  3) the app/service will also include a FM/AM-based pinging service to be used by stranded survivors during-disaster, and to communicate with the surveillance quadcopters.

+Since the service provides predicitions mostly based on extensive historical data, using it in areas of 0 or low connectivity is feasible, without compromising on maximum impact.

 ### CodeFunDo++
 Microsoft Academia Accelerator 2018 - Predict Natural Disasters